OutRun 2019

-OutRun 2019 (アウトラン 2019) is a 1993 racing video game for the Sega Genesis, serving as a pseudo-sequel to Out Run (1986) that takes place in the (then) future: 2019, hence the name.
+OutRun 2019 (アウトラン 2019) is a 1993 racing video game for the Sega Genesis, developed by Hertz and published by SIMS.
+It is a sequel to Out Run (1986) that takes place a futuristic 2019.
 The object is to race against a time limit in a rocket-boosted car across four different stages around the world.
-Like the original Out Run, there is a fork in the road before each checkpoint, but there can also be forks within a single route.

 Stages

 OutRun 2019 features four different stages to race across, each one harder than the last.
 Most routes will split into two routes at their ends like in the original Out Run, but a few routes instead end with either a goal or a convergence with another route.

 Also, throughout most of the stages, some routes will diverge, splitting into two different roadways.
 Usually, some of the roads will lead onto a bridge over ground, over a pit, or over water.
 Slipping off the bridges will cost the player precious time or force the player onto the ground route if one exists under the bridge.

 Sometimes, when the roads split, they will lead to a different kind of road.
 This is usually seen by means of a three-way diverge sign, which means the player can choose whether to go left, right, or continue forward.
 For example, on one route in Stage 4, some parts of the road are covered in wet cement.
 Another features the player driving into a tunnel.
 The last will lead the player over a bridge.

 Finally, there are also secret diverges that can be spotted easily.
 For example, some areas will have a ramp placed strategically on one side of the road.
 If hit correctly, the car will fly to one side, and eventually land on a secret roadway.
 Also, jumping off these ramps can also lead up to overhead bridges on some routes.
 These secret roads can usually lead to a quicker way to the next route.